-- 1. Special Permit Applications.
-In addition to the minimum notice requirements set forth in Section 8-7d of the General Statutes, notice of the public hearing for a Special Permit application shall be mailed to the owner(s) of record of property within 500 feet of the subject property by United States Post Office Certificate of Mailing by the applicant no less than 10 days prior to the date of the hearing.
+Special Permit and Zoning Map Amendment Applications.
+In addition to the minimum notice requirements set forth in Section 8-7d of the General Statutes, notice of the public hearing for a Special Permit application shall be mailed to the owner(s) of record of all property within 500 feet of the subject property by United States Post Office Certificate of Mailing by the applicant no less than 10 days prior to the date of the hearing.
 Said notice shall be provided to the applicant by the town.
 The applicant shall present proof of the mailing prior to or at the public hearing.

-If the applicant has, in good faith, taken reasonable measures to comply with this Section, the failure of any person entitled to notice hereunder to receive such notice of a public hearing shall be the equivalent of the receipt of notice as required hereunder. - 2.
-Regulation or Zoning Map Amendment Applications.
-In addition to the minimum notice requirements set forth in Section 8-7d of the General Statutes, notice of public hearing for regulation or zoning map amendment applications shall require such notice, if any, as the Commission deems reasonably necessary on a case by case basis.
-In determining what notice, if any, is appropriate, the Commission shall consider the area affected by the proposed amendment, the impact the proposed amendment shall have on parcels affected by the amendment, the impact the proposed amendment shall have on parcels contiguous or nearby to affected parcels and other factors as the Commission deems appropriate. - 3.
-Posting of signs prior to hearings a.
+- 2. Posting of signs prior to hearings - a.
 When a public hearing is to be held for any of the following applications or actions, the applicant shall place a sign on the subject property: